Northern gannet: Feeding

 Gannets usually push their prey deeper into the water and capture it as they return to the surface.
 When a dive is successful, they swallow the fish underwater before surfacing, and never fly with the fish in their bill.
 Larger fish are swallowed headfirst, smaller fish are swallowed sideways or tail-first.
 The fish is stored in a branched bag in the throat and does not cause drag when in flight.

 Their white colour helps other gannets to identify one of their kind and they can deduce the presence of a shoal of fish by this diving behaviour; this in turn facilitates group foraging, which makes capturing their prey easier.
 The colour also makes the gannet less visible to the fish underneath.
 Northern gannets also forage for fish while swimming with their head under water.

 They eat mainly fish 2.5–30.5 cm in length that shoal near the surface.
 Virtually any small fish (roughly 80–90% of their diet) or other small pelagic species (largely squid) will be taken opportunistically.
 Sardines, anchovies, haddock, smelt, Atlantic cod and other shoal-forming species are also eaten.
 M. bassanus takes huge quantities from the waters around Newfoundland for the energy requirements of their growing chicks.
 Given the economic importance of the prey taken, whether they are in competition with human fishing industry in the area is an important question which remains unassessed.
 (But given the small amount taken, NL's cod take is probably unaffected.)
 On the other hand, they profit off of discarded bycatch and processed parts and the reduction in competition if humans are taking predatory fish.

-M. bassanus inflicts significant wasteage on the northwest Atlantic Salmo salar fishery, but does not actually eat much of them.
+M. bassanus inflicts significant wastage on the northwest Atlantic Salmo salar fishery, but does not actually eat much of them.
 This makes it difficult to resolve this conflict with the fishing industry in the area, as the only option would be to exterminate the birds, which is ecologically unacceptable.